Hopalong Cassidy: Cultural references

 In the closing chapter of F. Scott Fitzgerald's 1925 novel The Great Gatsby, the title character's father, Henry C. Gatz, explaining his son's early character, is described "...pull[ing] from his pocket a ragged old copy of a book called Hopalong Cassidy.
 'Look here, this is a book he had when he was a boy.
 It just shows you.'"

 The 1951 song "It's Beginning to Look a Lot Like Christmas" includes a reference to "Hopalong boots" as a holiday gift desired by children.

 The Hopalong Cassidy craze inspired at least four theatrical films, all produced in 1951: the comedy Callaway Went Thataway; the burlesque Skipalong Rosenbloom with Maxie Rosenbloom as the unlikely hero; the Joe McDoakes short So You Want to Be a Cowboy; and the Warner Bros. cartoon Gift Wrapped (filmed in 1951; released in March 1952).

+In the 1951 film An American in Paris, during the singing of "I Got Rhythm," a French boy shouts out the name "Hopalong Cassidy" after Gene Kelly pretends to be a cowboy.

 Heisman Trophy winner and NFL halfback Howard Cassady was known as Hopalong Cassady since 1952, his freshman year at Ohio State University.

 Hopalong Cassidy is also referenced in Buddy Alan and Don Rich's 1970 top-twenty hit, "Cowboy Convention".
 In 1973, fellow film cowboy Roy Rogers released a nostalgic ballad called "Hoppy, Gene and Me".

 In the 1985 film Fletch, the eponymous character, played by Chevy Chase, jokes that he was close to buying a house until he learned that Hopalong Cassidy had killed himself there.

 In the 1988 film Colors, a street gang member, when asked by protagonist officer Bob Hodges (Robert Duvall) what rag he is wearing from his trousers, answers “Oh, this here is my Hopalong Cassidy rag”.

 In 2009, the United States Postal Service featured Cassidy as part of a series of stamps depicting early TV characters.